 Riding in cold weather is challenging, and wet and frozen feet don't make it any easier.
 Your feet, right in the line of spray generated by the front wheel (especially without mudguards), can suffer more than any other body part.
-Cycling overshoes, designed to protect your feet from the weather, are a top investment if you're aiming to ride in all weathers, whether you’re a racer or commuter.
+The best cycling overshoes, designed to protect your feet from the weather, are a top investment if you're aiming to ride in all weathers, whether you’re a racer or commuter.

 Put simply, overshoes are made from a weatherproof fabric designed to sit snugly over your shoes and keep the rain and wind out, preventing your feet from getting wet and cold.
 They broadly fall into two camps: those that are waterproof, and those that are just windproof.